-I called for an upto-date, powerful Army, Navy, Air Force and Marine Corps that will keep America secure for decades to come.
+I called for an up to date, powerful Army, Navy, Air Force and Marines that will keep America secure for decades.
 A strong military posture is always the best insurance for peace.
 But America's strength has never rested on arms alone.
-It is rooted in mutual commitment of citizens and leaders to the highest standards of ethics and morality.
+It is rooted in our mutual commitment of our citizens and leaders in the highest standards of ethics and morality and in the spiritual renewal which our Nation is undergoing right now.

-Two years ago people's confidence in their highest officials, to whom they had overwhelmingly entrusted power, had twice been shattered.
+Two years ago, people's confidence in their highest officials, to whom they had overwhelmingly entrusted power, had twice been shattered.
 Losing faith in the word of their elected leaders, Americans lost some of their own faith in themselves.

-Again, look at the record since August, 1974.
+Again, let us look at the record from August, 1974.
 From the start, my Administration has been open, candid, forthright.

-While my entire public and private life was under searching examination for the Vice Presidency, I reaffirmed my lifelong conviction that truth is the glue that holds government together -- not only government, but civilization itself.
+While my entire public and private life was under searching examination for the Vice Presidency, I reaffirmed my life-long conviction that truth is the glue that holds Government together - not only Government, but civilization, itself.
+I have demanded honesty, decency and permanent integrity from everybody in the Executive Branch of the Government.
+The House and Senate have the same duty.